Skip to main content

 Developing new plugins

 GitProxy will load your plugin only if it extends one of the two plugin classes above.
-It is also important that your package has exports defined for the plugin loader to properly load your module(s).

 Please see the sample plugin package included in the repo for details on how to structure your plugin package.